-- How effective are outdoor lighting public policies at reducing aspects of ALAN? - Are lighting practices implemented at the landscape scale effective in rehabilitating ecologically sensitive areas? - Which interventions besides public policy are available to mitigate the undesired consequences of ALAN? - · Are social or financial incentives to reduce light pollution effective?
+- · Are lighting practices implemented at the landscape scale effective in rehabilitating ecologically sensitive areas? - · Are they (also) effective in measurably reducing nightsky brightness? - Which interventions besides public policy are available to mitigate the undesired consequences of ALAN?

-- What specific economic benefits does astrotourism bring to communities? - What measurable benefits do dark sky places receive?
-What costs do they incur in managing their dark-sky - Which communities seek and obtain dark-sky designations and why?
+- Are social or financial incentives to reduce light pollution effective? - What specific economic benefits does astrotourism bring to communities? - What measurable benefits do dark sky places receive?
+What costs do they incur in managing their dark-sky status? - · Which communities seek and obtain dark-sky designations and why?